 Concrete Floor Maintenance

-Concrete floors are low-maintenance.
+A concrete floors is low-maintenance.
 Dry-mop it daily or every few days to remove dirt and debris.
 Wet-mop occasionally using a neutral-pH cleaner.
 The concrete manufacturer or the contractor will have recommendations.
 Harsh cleaners such as those that contain bleach, vinegar or citrus oils can harm the finish and etch the concrete.

 Stained floors will receive a sealer and, in some cases, a paste wax finish during installation.
 A wax finish will wear off with time, especially in high-traffic areas such as entryways and kitchens, so it must be reapplied every few years.